gregr/dbKanren/README.md

           * recursive calls of exactly the same size are considered failures
         * keep results of branching relation calls independent until join phase
       * maintain constraint satisfiability
+        * constraint propagation loop: `state-enforce-local-consistency`
           * cheap first-pass via domain consistency, then arc consistency
+          * backjump and learn clauses when conflict is detected
         * then global satisfiability via search
           * choose candidate for the most-constrained variable
             * maybe the variable participating in largest number of constraints